MicrosoftDocs/SupportArticles-docs/support/windows-client/shell-experience/file-folder-name-whitespace-characters.md

 ms.prod-support-area-path: File Explorer/Windows Explorer
 ms.technology: ShellExperience
 ---
-# Support for Whitespace characters in File and Folder names
+# Support for Whitespace characters in File and Folder names for Windows 8, Windows RT and Windows Server 2012

 This article describes support for whitespace characters in file and folder names.